Articles

 As outlined, there are different phases of the OKR cycle, each with many different variables that you need to optimize.
 As such, many companies fall for the common pitfalls of the OKR cycle and fail to realize the complete benefits of OKRs.

 To get the nuances of the OKR cycle correct, consider expert counsel in the form of OKR consultants who can help create an OKR rollout plan tailored to your organization.
+You can also read our OKR guide.

 If you need better ways to leverage data to improve your decision-making and execution, or if you operate in larger, more complex organizations, Quantive's OKR software can also be a potential solution.